Queensland Rail Innovative Flat Crossings

 - Once the train passes, the drawbridge raises and QR mainline signals change to ‘proceed’.

-How about you do you think we could use more of these globally?
-Share your thoughts with us in the comments, We’d love to hear from you!
+Share your thoughts with us in the comments.
+We’d love to hear from you!